 Debian-based Linux (Debian, Mint, Ubuntu, etc)

-The easiest way to uninstall the controller is through a purge command in the terminal.
-Follow the steps below to purge the controller install.
+The easiest way to uninstall the application is through a purge command in the terminal.
+Follow the steps below to purge the application install.

-1. Open terminal or SSH to the controller host.
+1. Open terminal or SSH in the Network application host.

 2. Use the following command: